Financial aid for diverse student populations at NAU

-This program helps ensure success for students who are the first in their family to attend college.
-NAU is proud of its first generation students and is committed to their success.
+This program helps ensure success for students who are the first in their families to attend college.
+NAU is proud of its first-generation students and is committed to their success.
 See what the First Scholars Program has to offer.

 Deferred Action for Childhood Arrivals (DACA) Programs

 Financial resources may be available for students with DACA status.
 See what you might be eligible for:

 Learn more about DACA from NAU’s Office of Inclusion.

 This program is available to eligible Havasupai tribal members who have been admitted to Northern Arizona University as full-time, degree-seeking students.
 Eligible members include all currently enrolled members of the Havasupai Tribe and their enrolled children from family households, as well as children of individual plaintiffs who were parties to the March 2010 settlement agreement with the Arizona Board of Regents.